elylucas/nest-ngconf/Guide.md

 npx ionic g component MissionForm
 ```

-The MissionForm will need to be registered with the home module.
+The MissionForm needs to be registered with the home module.
 Open up `home.module.ts` and add MissionFormComponent to the NgModel's `entryComponents` and `declarations` arrays like so:

 ```typescript
 @NgModule({